citrix/workspace-linux-oem-guide/docs/customize.md

 #### Flow control

-With XenDesktop 7, Receiver can throttle session performance based on two factors, the available serverto-client bandwidth and the client processing load.
+With XenDesktop 7, Workspace app can throttle session performance based on two factors, the available serverto-client bandwidth and the client processing load.
 With XenDesktop 7.1, this feature lets you control performance using a third factor, the client-to-server bandwidth.
 Client processing load is especially important for maintaining an optimal user experience on low performance user devices by allowing a server of higher performance to match the devices' capabilities by dynamically adjusting its Thinwire frame rate.
 This avoids overloading devices, which in turn reduces session latency.

-In XenDesktop 7, this feature is disabled by default on the server, but in Version 7.1 it is enabled by default so, depending on the performance capabilities of your user devices, you may want to disable it in Citrix Receiver.
+In XenDesktop 7, this feature is disabled by default on the server, but in Version 7.1 it is enabled by default so, depending on the performance capabilities of your user devices, you may want to disable it in Citrix Workspace app.

 **Note**: This feature is separate to the flow control feature for HDX MediaStream Windows Media Redirection, which is described elsewhere in this document.

-#### To disable flow control in Receiver
+#### To disable flow control in Workspace app

 In wfclient.ini, set FlowControlEnabled to False in the [WFClient] section.